 Leukaemia is cancer of the white blood cells.
-Acute leukaemia means it progresses rapidly and aggressively, and usually requires immediate treatment.
+Acute leukaemia means it progresses quickly and aggressively, and usually requires immediate treatment.

-The symptoms of AML ↗ usually develop over a few weeks and become increasingly more severe.
-Symptoms can include:
+The symptoms of AML ↗ usually develop over a few weeks and become worse over time.

 Seeking medical advice

 Speak to a GP if you or your child have possible symptoms of AML.

 Although it's highly unlikely that leukaemia is the cause, these symptoms should be investigated.

 If your GP thinks you may have leukaemia, they'll arrange blood tests ↗ to check your blood cell production.